wireseo/tp/docs/UserGuide.md

 <br>Examples:
 * `add -mc John Doe d/2020-09-20 t/13:30`
 * `add -mc Mary Jane d/2021-01-02 t/09:15`

+When you add a `Mastery Check` for a future date while displaying only past `Mastery Checks`, make sure to enter `view -mc` to view the complete list to check if the `Mastery Check` has been added correctly.
+Similarly, when you add a `Mastery Check` for a past date while displaying only future `Mastery Check`, make sure to enter `view -mc` to view the complete list to check if the `Mastery Check` has been added correctly.

 ### 6.4 Editing Information : `edit`